Buna, Sanananda and Gona

 Today, the beautiful coastal villages of Buna, Sanananda and Gona are abuzz with friendly locals, who welcome visitors and are always happy to tell travelers about their experiences during the war, including showcasing their customs and traditions.
 Prior to colonisation, the locals were fierce headhunters, who were later pacified by missionaries mainly from the Anglican Church, who brought about many social, political and economic change.
 Christianity helped suppress tribal wars through the involvement of mission work in the lives of the locals.

-The northern beaches is a great stopover after a grueling Kokoda Trail trek or just as a tour for those interested in visiting the battle sites.
+The northern beaches is a great stopover after a gruelling Kokoda Trail trek or just as a tour for those interested in visiting the battle sites.
 To tour Buna, Sanananda and Gona, go to our tour page to book.